rsk2327/Maya_New/README.md

 - This codebase is based on [LLaVA](https://github.com/haotian-liu/LLaVA).
 Thank you for the easily understandable codebase.
 - This project would not be possible without the support of Cohere and their Aya-35B API grant.
 We are thankful to Sara Hooker, Madeline, Shivalika, Shristhi and the entire Cohere for AI team for their support.
-- We thank Pytho for their generaous GPU grant
+- We thank [Merve](https://github.com/merveenoyan) and the HuggingFace team for GPU support for the inference demo